ChickenProp/chickenprop.github.com/drafts/three-configurable-prettyprinters.md

 This also means that changes to your data structure are very often going to need to be reflected in your renderers, which sounds tedious.

 Another problem is, I expect consistency to be hard.
 Whatever design decisions I make, they're not enforced through anything.
 So someone who disagrees with them, or simply isn't paying attention to them, can easily make different ones, and then users need to remember things.
-(E.g. I had `gistList`, `gistTuple2` and `gistFloat` both take precedence parameters, but they'll completely ignore them.
+(E.g. I had `gistList`, `gistTuple2` and `gistFloat` all take precedence parameters, but they'll completely ignore them.
 So maybe someone in a similar situation decides not to bother with those parameters.)

 Those are problems for users.
 There's also a problem for implementers: roughly speaking, you're going to be allowing the user to pass a renderer for every field of every constructor of your type.
 For non-parameterized types (like the keys of an `IntMap`) that can be in the actual config type, and for parameterized types (like the keys of a `Map`) it comes in separate arguments later, but it's going to be there.
 That's going to be tedious for you.